echoedinvoker/emily/skill/loop-check-img-autofill-into-vim/memo.md

 ![Alt userfill project path(wsl) ](pic/bandicam%202022-09-22%2023-59-52-645.jpg)

 - Because I want to automatically open the image in VS Code by entering the WSL image path, I need the WSL project folder path to rewrite the image path.
+  - This path can be copied directly in VS Code, instead of opening the File Explorer copy.

 # **_Convert img files paths data to CSV_**